TrainWeb.org Facebook Page

 Map: Ba 34 F 13 Topographic Maps

 Gwynn Yard, shown here near its peak, received freight service from bridge 98 the 1890s into the 1980s.
-The B&P's small passenger station was located at the Calverton Road grade crossing on the southeast side of the tracks.
+B&P's small passenger station was located at the Calverton Road grade crossing on the southeast side of the tracks.
+The station appears in a 1938 aerial but not this one from 1953 on which STA marks the site.
 The blue line represents approximately where Gwynns Run flows underground.

 As you may guess by its running athwart the street grid, Calverton is one of the oldest roads here.
 The Baltimore, Calverton and Powhatan Railway horse-drawn streetcar line crossed at grade where Calverton Road did.
 Powhatan is near Woodlawn Cemetery.
-By 1953, the grade crossing was closed, having been superceded by underpasses for Warwick Avenue and Franklintown Road.
-The latter is where bridge 98 (right) is found.
+Bridge 98 (right) spans Franklintown Road

 Disused Cage